adhearsion/SIPtreadmill/README.md

 ### Prerequisites

 * An [AT&T APIMatrix](https://apimatrix.tfoundry.com) account, or a [GitHub](https://github.com) account.
 * An AT&T APIMatrix application with profile access, or a GitHub application with user access.
 Credentials for such.
+Callback URL is `http://yourdomain.com/users/auth/github` or `/users/auth/att`.
 * Amazon S3 bucket and credentials for file uploads.

 ### Installation from packages